Tyler Toland: Early years

-Manchester City, 2019–2021
+Manchester City

 On 9 August 2019, Toland signed with English FA WSL team Manchester City.
 She made four appearances for Man City in the 2019–20 season, before being disrupted by an ankle ligament injury in August 2020.
 In October 2020 Toland accepted an offer to move on loan to Scottish champions Glasgow City.

-Celtic, 2021–2022
+Celtic

 Toland signed for Celtic in July 2021, following her release from Manchester City.
 In the 2021–22 season, Celtic won both the Scottish Women's Premier League Cup and Scottish Women's Cup, but Toland was not a regular first team pick and left the club after the expiry of her one-year contract.

-Levante, 2022–2023
+Levante

 Days after her departure from Celtic, Spanish Primera División club Levante announced the signing of Toland to a two-year contract.
 After a year in which she didn't played a lot of games, Toland left Levante in a mutual agreement.

-Blackburn Rovers 2023–2025
+Blackburn Rovers

 In 2023, she would join Blackburn Rovers.
+She departed the club after the conclusion of the 2024/25 season after Blackburn had withdrawn from the Women's Championship, because the club owner was unwilling to meet the league's requirements on facilities, player welfare and staffing.

 Durham

 In July 2025, Toland signed for Durham on a permanent transfer.
+She departed the club after the end of the 2025/26 season after making 23 games.

+Burnley

+Toland joined newly promoted Women's Super League 2 side Burnley joining fellow Irish Naoisha McAloon, Jamie Finn and Kiera Sena.